brian-team/brian2/docs_sphinx/user/synapses.rst

     S.w[:, :] = 'rand()*nS'
     S.w['abs(x_pre-x_post) < 250*umetre'] = 1*nS

+Note that it is also possible to index synaptic variables with a single index (integer, slice, or array), but in this case synaptic indices have to be provided.

 Delays
 ------
 There is a special synaptic variable that is automatically created: ``delay``.
 It is the propagation delay